At Mount Druitt Children’s Centre, we support both children and their families to grow and thrive.

 National Quality Standard (NQS) rating: Meeting

-Our Children’s Centre at Mount Druitt warmly welcomes children and families from all backgrounds.
-We have the highest population (85-90%) of families in the Adult Migrant English Program (AMEP) across all TAFE NSW Children’s Centres.
-This is something we’re proud of, as we see first hand how the program supports local migrant families by offering subsidised childcare while they study.
-While we are a preferred centre by many AMEP families, we warmly encourage anyone to apply.
+We welcome children and families from all backgrounds.
+Our centre has the highest population of families in the Adult Migrant English Program (AMEP) across TAFE NSW Children’s Centres.
+We’re proud of this, because we see how it helps local migrant families with subsidised childcare while they study.

-We also have a strong kinship with land and nature at the Mount Druitt Centre.
-We have a dedicated vegetable garden that focuses on bush tucker.
-Children participate in cooking classes to learn how to cook healthy food using our freshly picked produce.
-And families are welcome to take some of our fresh produce home.
+We have a strong connection to land and nature at our Mount Druitt Centre.
+Our vegetable garden is a big part of daily life, with a focus on bush tucker.
+Children help grow and pick fresh produce, then use it in simple cooking activities.
+It’s a great way for them to learn about healthy food.
+And families are always welcome to take some fresh produce home.

-We also have a purpose-built yarn circle with stepping stones, which provides a special place for storytelling and cultural exchange.
+We also have a purpose-built yarning circle with stepping stones.
+It’s a calm, special space for storytelling and cultural exchange.

 “We are welcomed with open arms every time we come in to the TAFE NSW Mount Druitt Children’s Centre.
 I love how my daughter is cared for in a safe environment, with all the toys she loves to play with daily.
 I am so lucky to have educators that make a real difference in her start to life”.